cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

 with some of the common tropes encountered when looking at kernel issues, and possibly give you the confidence to dive into a few yourself :-)

+D state processes featured prominently in this investigation.
+If you ever need to reproduce uninterruptible sleep reliably for testing, I later wrote about [how to create controllable D state processes on demand](/2024/02/05/reliably-creating-d-state-processes-on-demand.html).

 Many thanks to [Rahul](https://github.com/rahulg) for proofreading this post.